RU09342-F18/introtoembedded-f18-milestone2-russell-s-biggest-fan-s/README.md

 ### Closed Loop:
 A closed loop system utilizes both the desired temperature and current temperature to determine the fan PWM duty cycle.
 In order to do so, a Proportional, Integral, Derivative control, or PID control equation was utilized.
+The proportiaonal portion of the controller compares the desired temperature wuth the actual temperature.
+The resulting error is then multiplied with a constannt (KP) to get a portion of the output.
+The integral portion of the controller integrates the error until the error value reaches zero.
+The integral control decreases its output when negative error takes place and limits the speed of response.
+The intragral is mutilplied with a constant (KI) to get another portion of the output.
+The derivative portion of the controller anticipates the future error of the value.
+The derivative is mutiplied with a constant (KD) to get the last potion of the output.
+The constants, KP, KI, and KD can be adjusted in order to better tune the closed loop control and minimize oscillation of the temperature.
 A diagram of how this closed clop control works can be seen below:
 ![alt text](https://github.com/RU09342-F18/introtoembedded-f18-milestone2-russell-s-biggest-fan-s/blob/master/Figures/PID%20Block%20Diagram.png)